bmc0/dsp/README.md

 `-4`       | 0 through 4
 `1,3`      | 1 and 3
 `1-4,7,9-` | 1 through 4, 7, and 9 to n

+#### Input combining modes:

+In concatenate mode (the default), the inputs are concatenated in the order given and sent to the output.
+All inputs must have the same sample rate and number of channels.

+In sequence mode, the inputs are sent serially to the output like concatenate mode, but the inputs do not need to have the same sample rate or number of channels.
+The effects chain and/or output will be rebuilt/reopened when required.
+Note that if the output is a file, the file will be truncated if it is reopened.
+This mode is most useful when the output is an audio device, but can also be used to concatenate inputs with different sample rates and/or numbers of channels into a single output file when used with the `resample` and/or `remix` effects.

 #### Supported input/output types: